LIST-LUXEMBOURG/app4cam-backend/README.md

 ## Release procedure

-1. Run the following script with the real version number:
+1. Run the following script with the real version number in a Git Bash:

    ```shell
    scripts/release-version.sh "<version-number>"
    ```

-2. Push the commit to the remote repository once you are ready:
+2. Push the pre-version commit to the remote repository once it should be shared:

    ```shell
    git push